williamrhancock/Pedantic2/docs/LLM_WORKFLOW_GENERATION_GUIDE.md

 - `sourceOutput`: Always `"output"` (the output handle)
 - `targetInput`: Always `"input"` (the input handle)

+**Connection IDs**: Connection IDs can be any unique string.
+Use descriptive names like `"start_to_python"`, `"foreach_to_llm"`, `"condition_branch_a"`, etc. to make workflows easier to understand and debug.

 **CRITICAL**: Every workflow MUST have:
 1. Exactly one `start` node
 2. At least one `end` node
 3. A connection path from `start` to `end`
+4. **Every branch must eventually reach at least one `end` node** - No orphan branches allowed.
+If you use conditional logic that creates multiple paths, ensure each path terminates at an `end` node.

 ---